 The Blue Sky Thinking concept is easy to understand.
 If you check it out in the dictionary, it means, “creative ideas that are not limited by current thinking or beliefs.”

-It is a thinking where you become limitless and everything is possible.
+It is thinking where you become limitless and everything is possible.
 This is a great concept to brainstorm and envision yourself into the far future so that you can discover what you want out of your life.

 Too often, people limit themselves with assumptions and their current life circumstances such as: